gcarq/rusty-blockparser/README.md

     }
 }
 ```

 * Finally, tie these changes within `impl FromStr for CoinType` under `match coin`.
-The first part will be the case passed as argument to the program (see bullet point below) and the name within `from()` will be the name used above.
+The first part will be the case
+  passed as argument to the program (see bullet point below) and the name within `from()` will be the name used above.

 ```rust
 "nocoinium" => Ok(CoinType::from(NoCoinium)),
 ```

 * The next change is in `src/main.rs`.
 Under the fn `parse_args()` add your coin to the array of coins.
-The case you use here will be the same value as you pass in the arguments when executing the blockchain (using the `-c` argument)
+The case you use
+  here will be the same value as you pass in the arguments when executing the blockchain (using the `-c` argument)
 * Finally, add your coin name in the README.md file so others know your coin is supported

 ## TODO

 * Implement Pay2MultiSig script evaluation

+If you find this project helpful, please consider making a donation:
+`1LFidBTeg5joAqjw35ksebiNkVM8azFM1K`